LogtalkDotOrg/logtalk3/README.md

 https://logtalk.org/library/index.html

-Most directories include `NOTES.md` documenting files, which can be viewed as plain text in any text editor but also nicely rendered as Markdown files (for e.g. easy conversion to HTML).
+Most directories include `NOTES.md` or `NOTES.txt ` documentation files.

-On POSIX systems, there's also a [man page](man/man1) for each shell script.
+On POSIX systems, there's also a [man page](man/man1) for most shell scripts.
-A list of all the scripts can be generated using the `apropos logtalk` command.
+A list of these scripts can be generated using the `apropos logtalk` command.
 [HTML versions](https://logtalk.org/man/) of the man pages are also available at the Logtalk website.